Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 Kubernetes Secrets, like ConfigMaps, are designed to store information in a key-value pair using the same sources.

-However, Secrets are intended to store confidential information, albeit using a basic level of security because they are Base64 encoded.
-Making them easily decoded by a malicious attacker.
-Explaining how to improve the encryption provided by Kubernetes Secrets is beyond the scope of this lab, but will be covered in the future.
-For now, let's take a look at the simplest form of Kubernetes Secrets.
+However, Secrets are intended to store confidential information, albeit using a basic level of security because they are Base64 encoded, which makes them easily decoded by a malicious attacker.
+Explaining how to improve the encryption provided by Kubernetes Secrets is beyond the scope of this tutorial but will be covered sometime in the future.
+For now, let's look at the simplest form of Kubernetes Secrets.

 Create a Secret